 Many Twin Cities siding companies do not work with this material very often.
 This is because it is more commonly used in Southwestern and coastal homes.
 Still, we have seen quite a few Minnesota homeowners opt for this material, and it looks great.

-Stucco siding has attractive natural colors that don’t need to be painted, and it’s also low maintenance material that is resistant to insects, humidity and fire.
-It’s main drawbacks are the lack of colors to choose from and the difficulty in installing it.
+Stucco siding has attractive natural colors that don’t need to be painted, and it’s also a low-maintenance material that is resistant to insects, humidity, and fire.
+Its main drawbacks are the lack of colors to choose from and the difficulty of installing it.
 This can add to the cost of hiring a contractor, and you can expect to pay at least $5-$9 per square foot of materials.

 You Don’t Have to Choose Today!